AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-12.md

 The first column of the server cards are again identical to the previous cards.
 Additional to that 4 [segmented arcs][Swiss Army Knife Custom card Segmented Arc Tool], each containing the [entity icon][Swiss Army Knife Custom card Entity Icon Tool] and [state value][Swiss Army Knife Custom card Entity State Tool] of the CPU, RAM, DISC and LOAD sensors.

+##:sak-sak-logo: Interactions
+- All tools support by default the "more-info" dialog once clicked.

 ##:sak-sak-logo: Used Home Assistant Integrations
 - First card: [Airvisual integration](https://www.home-assistant.io/integrations/airvisual/)
 - Environment cards: Aqara Zigbee sensors with temperature, humidity and pressure data using zigbee2mqtt, ie the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/)